Last Updated on –

 1. Save Up!

-You don’t have to start a business immediately.
-If you’re patient enough you can save up for a small business.
-With just Php 5,000 you can start selling street food on the side.
 If you want to dabble into franchising, the lowest you could start with is Php 20,000 to Php 30,000.
 It’s still a lot of money but if you’re eager and frugal enough you could save up for this in a year or less.

 For more information on franchising in the Philippines, go here (attach link to the previous article on franchising here).

-2. Get a Side Hustle!
+2. Get a Side Hustle

 Another way to earn your capital is to get a side hustle.
 There are plenty of ways to earn extra income through side hustles depending on your skills.
 Here are a few ideas for your side hustle: